cp-psource/psecommerce/dev-readme.txt

 = Customize Without Code =

-PSeCommerce is built to work flawlessly with any well-coded WordPress theme.
+PSeCommerce is built to work flawlessly with any well-coded ClassicPress theme.

 * Shortcodes and built-in widgets let you display elements anywhere on your site
 * Includes CSS style presets